They lurk in buildings around the globe. They sit on the wall, have a flashing light, an intermittent beep and sometimes a motion sensor.

 So why do I dislike air fresheners so much?

 They emit synthetic chemicals alarmingly frequently and it is debatable whether the air is fresher or merely awash with toxic chemicals.
 The smell of “happy jasmine” will likely contain phthalates, which are linked with hormonal abnormalities, birth defects and reproductive problems.

 The Natural Resources Defense Council in the U.S. found phthalates in 86 per cent (12 of 14) of air freshener products tested — including those marketed as “all-natural” or “unscented.”
 Phthalates have been banned from children’s toys in 12 European countries.

 Last year, when checking into a hotel I noticed an overpowering fragrance wafting through the reception area.
 I asked the staff why they fragranced the reception.
 The reply was that it “creates atmosphere.”
 But the manager did not know what sort of atmosphere that was!

 Air fresheners are a $1.72 billion industry in the United States.
 But are they simply an Emperor’s-New-Clothes product?

 Many hotel rooms have little plug air fresheners on the wall.
 I take the air freshener to the manager of the hotel and they usually admit (off the record) that they hate them too.
 Perhaps we would be wise to refuse to sleep in air-freshened rooms or wait in line in atmospheric receptions?

 Solutions for non-toxic air fresheners are cheap and effective.
 Open a window or use a drop of essential oil on a cotton ball.
 It is so simple it seems ludicrous to pay money for spray bottles when simple, non-toxic solutions exist.

 Or put a drop of essential oil on a tissue and leave it on the windowsill.
 Better still — open the window.
-Fresh air never smelled so good.
+Fresh air never smelt so good.